| The 14th International Workshop on

 on the JVM.
 JTRES welcomes submissions that apply such approaches

-Participants are expected to submit a paper of at most 10 pages
+to embedded and/or real-time systems. ::Submission Requirements:: Participants are expected to submit a paper of at most 10 pages

 (ACM Conference Format, i.e., two-columns, 10 point font).
 Accepted